A Little Piece of South American Carnaval all year long

 Today, the restaurant serves great food once more, including tasty traditional Bolivian tapas like Plantains and Yucca Frita.
 We also offer healthy and delicious Raw-living Organic tapas and treats.

-For something more substantial, try our dinner entrees, which include Grass-fed Silpancho, Salteñas (traditional Bolivian favorites!), and tasty Vegetarian fare, like Vegan Raw-living Organic Lasagna.
+For something more substantial, try one of our dinner entrees like Gluten-free Lasagna.
 See our food menu for all of our delicious dining choices.